 brass, alloy of copper and zinc, of historical and enduring importance because of its hardness and workability.

-What materials are used to make brass
+What are two metals make up the alloys brass